 - Finance: The Finance Committee is responsible for preparing the annual operating budget and capital budget, internal interim financial reports, and financial policies (including the Academy’s investment policies).

 - Graduate Medical Education (GME): The Graduate Medical Education (GME) Committee provides strategic guidance and infrastructure to address GME issues and concerns that are critical to the future advancement of the specialty.
-This includes defining future training requirements, addressing GME funding challenges, and future workforce planning are identified needs.
+This includes defining future training requirements, addressing GME funding challenges, and future workforce planning as needs are identified.
 This is achieved by working with resident and fellowship program directors to standardize training requirements, developing curriculum documents and training guidelines, and leading other advocacy efforts within GME.

-- Health Policy and Legislation: The Health Policy & Legislation Committee (HP&L) is responsible for advocating the Academy’s priorities on Capitol Hill and to federal executive agencies, such as the Centers for Medicare and Medicaid Services (CMS).
+- Health Policy and Legislation: The Health Policy & Legislation Committee (HP&L) is responsible for advocating for AAPM&R's priorities on Capitol Hill and to federal executive agencies, such as the Centers for Medicare and Medicaid Services (CMS).

 - Innovative Payment & Practice Models: IPPM researches progressive practice and payment models to determine the potential to support physiatrists and advance physiatry.
 IPPM also works to disseminate knowledge about alternative payment models and/or care models to Academy members and other stakeholders.

 - Investment: The Investment subcommittee of the Finance Committee works with staff and investment advisors to develop and manage an appropriate investment strategy.
 Also, reviewing investment objectives, performance, and management fees.

 - Journal Oversight: The Journal Oversight Committee helps resolve any journal related conflicts among the participants in the editorial process that cannot be resolved by the respective parties.
 The Journal Oversight Committee provides advisory support to the Journal Editor in Chief as needed.